-Our 2016 compensation program elements were primarily structured to reward our executive officers for achieving certain financial and business objectives.
+Our 2019 compensation program elements were primarily structured to reward our executive officers for achieving certain financial and business objectives.

 Base Salaries.
-Base salaries for our executive officers are reviewed annually and depend mainly on the executive's office and responsibility and are based on the competitive average for executives with similar responsibilities in peer group companies.
-In this regard, the Company uses two different benchmarks, one a broader benchmark study based on industrial and durable goods manufacturing companies that are similarly sized in terms of revenue and a second study that is an index average of the members of the Peer Index Group.
-Individual salaries may be above or below the competitive average based on the individual's contribution to business results, capabilities and qualifications, potential and the importance of the individual's position to our success.
+Base salaries for our executive officers are reviewed annually and reflect on the executive's role and responsibility relative to the competitive market.
+In defining the competitive market, the Company uses two different benchmarks, compensation information representing our peer group of 19 manufacturing companies and broader benchmark compensation data base on a survey of companies that are similarly sized in terms of revenue.
+Individual salaries may be above or below the competitive median based on the individual's contribution to business results, length of time in role, capabilities and qualifications, potential and the importance of the individual's position to our success.